 Michael D. Steele

-Michael D. Steele is an Associate Professor in the Department of Curriculum and Instruction in the School of Education at the University of Wisconsin-Milwaukee.
+Michael D. Steele is a Professor in the Department of Curriculum and Instruction in the School of Education at the University of Wisconsin-Milwaukee.
 He has worked with preservice secondary mathematics teachers at University of Wisconsin-Milwaukee and Michigan State University, with mathematics education doctoral students at Michigan State University, and with practicing teachers and administrators across the Midwest.